Mold Compass Free mold guidance and practical resources

 The Asthma Connection

-The relationship between mold and asthma is one of the most studied and well-established connections.
-Research shows mold exposure can both trigger asthma in those who already have it AND contribute to new asthma development.
+The relationship between mold and asthma is one of the most studied connections.
+Research shows mold exposure can trigger asthma in people who already have it and may contribute to new asthma development in some settings.

 The WHO concluded there is "sufficient epidemiological evidence" of an association between indoor dampness-related factors and: asthma development in previously healthy individuals, asthma exacerbation (worsening of existing asthma), and current asthma symptoms.